xxxxbrandieeee/close-reading-interface/README.md

 ### Data Storage

 Participant responses are saved as timestamped JSON files under `backend/`, in subdirectories named after the configuration variant (e.g., `project2-type1/`, `project2-type2/`, `project2-type3/`).
 This applies both when running locally and on a server.
-These files are the raw input for the data processing pipeline — see the [Data Dictionary](https://placeholder).
+These files are the raw input for the data processing pipeline — see the [data dictionary](https://placeholder).

 ---